 Chanel beige ballerina flats – to wear with the Gap boy-cut khakis I have in my mind but which don’t actually exist yet

-Tracey Emin book – er, but I need to look at some of the books I’ve already got first
+Tracey Emin book – but maybe I should look at some of the books I’ve already got first

 Loft apartment in converted factory – hmm dream on sweetie